Joy of generators

 return result

-That works beautifully in isolation.
-The problem is trying to fit it into a real database executor.
+That works in isolation.
+The problem is fitting it into a real database executor.

 The Volcano model